-It was only after he visited AKUH in 2015, that Asad's problem was thoroughly diagnosed.
+It was only after he visited AKUH 8 years later, that Asad's problem was thoroughly diagnosed.
 The impact from the stone had caused a scar in his eye and a haemorrhage, or leakage of blood, at the back of his retina.
 Due to delayed treatment, a cataract had also formed in Asad's right eye.

 A cataract is a clouding of the lens in the eye that affects vision.
 It mostly occurs with age.
 In Pakistan, according to a 2007 study, over half a million people suffer from blindness from cataract issues, which can be corrected provided the right treatment is available.

 "When Asad came to see me, he only had 10 per cent vision left in his eye.
-The treatment he received saved him from permanent blindness", says Dr Irfan Jeeva, Assistant Professor, Ophthalmology, and Service Line Chief of ENT/Ophthalmology at AKUH.
+The treatment he received saved him from permanent blindness", says Dr Irfan Jeeva, the Ophthalmologist who took care of Asad.

-In December 2015, Dr Jeeva performed the first of three procedures, to remove the cataract from Asad's eye.
-Then, between January and February 2016, he received two injections, four weeks apart, to treat the heamorrhage in his eye.
+In December that year, Dr Jeeva performed the first of three procedures, to remove the cataract from Asad's eye.
+Then, between the next two months, he received two injections, four weeks apart, to treat the heamorrhage in his eye.
 These procedures restored 75% of the child's vision.